annabelle-josie/group-software-project/README.md

 ## **Key Features**

-- **Challenges**: Users complete environmentally friendly challenges to earn rewards.
+- **Challenges**: Users complete environmentally friendly that refresh daily challenges to earn rewards.
 - **Personal Garden**: An empty garden that can be customized by purchasing flowers using leaf points.
 - **Marketplace**: Users can unlock new plants and decorations using their earned points.
 - **Leaderboard**: A ranking system that allows players to compare their sustainability efforts with others.
 - **Events**: Users can attend real-world sustainability events to earn additional rewards.
+- **Achivements**: Users can see their achivements with a progress bar to see how close they are to completing it.
+- **Friends**:

 The application uses multiple SQLite databases to store and manage data.
 The gamified approach encourages players to adopt sustainable habits while competing in a friendly, engaging way.